 These bonds securitise a pre-set claim for compensation and for other benefits.
 Their calculation sets up a link to the income proportionately devolving to shareholders.
 This, in turn, means that a fixed rate of interest is accompanied by - or is superseded by - a yield depending on corporate results.
 In such cases, the supplemental yield - or the entire claim to such - lapses upon no earnings' being achieved or by a sufficient remuneration of bondholders' leading to a net loss, or to the latter's being increased.
-Capable of being agreed upon is a right to subsequently claim results.
+The right to subsequently claim future earnings can also be agreed upon.

-No limits have been imposed on the Company's configuration of conditions of repayment and on term, which can lead to the instrument's being a "perpetual note".
-Also possible are "mixed breeds" of bonds, with this including income, convertible and warrant bonds.
+No limits have been imposed on the Company's defining the conditions of repayment and on the term, which can lead to the instrument's being a "perpetual note".
+"Mixed breeds" of bonds, with this including participating, convertible and warrant bonds, are also possible.

 With this depending on their configurations, income bonds provide the Company with cost-advantageous alternative ways of securing financing.
 The bonds also preclude the risk of having to satisfy investors' claims in cases of insufficient results.
 This preclusion benefits the Company and its shareholders.

-The multiplicity of ways of configuring the contents of income bonds makes them typically the province of institutional investors.
+The multiplicity of ways of configuring the contents of income bonds typically makes them the province of institutional investors.
 This is why the exclusion of rights of subscription to such financial instruments can prove to be advantageous.